 The Bahati Foundation celebrates its launch held at the up-scale Club Nokia in downtown Los Angeles, California during the month of March 2010.
-The fundamental values of the Bahati Foundation: Give Back, Respect, Challenge and Unbelievable Passion.
-The foundation's founder, Rahsaan grew up and began his bicycle racing career in the city of Compton, California and in an effort to GIVEBack to his community, he established the foundation’s mission of supporting youth inner-city and underserved communities through education, healthy lifestyle, access to ed-tech educational opportunities, and cycling outreach programs designed to empower and inspire youth on and off the bike.
+The fundamental values of the Bahati Foundation: GIVEBack, Respect, Challenge and Unbelievable Passion to impact change in young people's lives.
+The foundation's founder, Rahsaan grew up and began his bicycle racing career in the city of Compton, California, and in an effort to GIVEBack to his community, he established the foundation’s mission of supporting youth inner-city and underserved communities through a healthy lifestyle, access to ed-tech educational opportunities, and of course cycling outreach programs that are all designed to empower and inspire youth on and off the bike.

 Rahsaan serves as an inspiration to thousands of youth and makes school appearances across the country, introducing students to all facets of cycling from; bike safety, bicycle racing tips, and general life lessons.
 Rahsaan’s appearances are designed to introduce cycling to young people living in underserved communities and working with community leaders, organizations, schools, and businesses to provide long-term resources for youth to nurture their talents and interest in the sport of cycling.